-Existing infrastructure will be used for the proposed seaweed species.
-WBH has placed infrastructure and moorings away from coral populations, ensuring that moorings have a shallow depth and are unable to move laterally avoiding contact with coral.
+WBH will place infrastructure and moorings away from any sensitive habitats, ensuring that moorings have a shallow depth and are unable to move laterally avoiding contact with coral.
 Infrastructure is monitored and maintained to prevent gear breaking free and damaging any nearby coral.
+The proposed site will be accessed by way of jet skis, thereby minimising disturbance to the benthos within a shallow water site.